rimorcoder/python_github_user_activity/README.md

 https://roadmap.sh/projects/github-user-activity

-This script queries GitHub's activity API to retrieve and display recent activity for a specified GitHub username.
+This script queries GitHub's event activity API to retrieve and display recent activity for a specified GitHub username.

 ## Requirements